September 21, 2020

 Virtual Server: Platform-as-a-Service

 Virtual Server is a server that shares hardware and software resources with other operating systems (OS), versus dedicated servers.
-Because they are cost-effective and faster resource control.
+Because they are cost-effective and have faster resource control.
 Virtual servers are popular in web hosting environments.

 Platform-as-a-Service (PaaS): Platform-as-a-Service or platform-based service is a category of cloud computing service that provides a platform allowing customers to develop, run, and manage applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.
 PaaS can be delivered in three ways.